RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ### filter_kg(action=remove_orphaned_nodes)

 `remove_orphaned_nodes` removes nodes from the knowledge graph (KG) that are not connected via any edges.
-Specifying a `node_type` will restrict this to only remove orphaned nodes of a certain type This can be applied to an arbitrary knowledge graph as possible node types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).
+Specifying a `node_type` will restrict this to only remove orphaned nodes of a certain type.
+This can be applied to an arbitrary knowledge graph as possible node types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).